 The Sonos One SL offers support for Apple AirPlay 2, while also offering a streamlined design that's virtually identical to the smart Sonos One.
 Alexa and Google Assistant aren't built-in, but you can use a third-party Alexa or Google speaker to control the Sonos One SL via voice.
 There are two Class-D amplifiers, a tweeter and a mid-woofer on board, along with features like Trueplay tuning.

 The Sonos One looks almost identical to the Sonos One SL, but it offers Amazon Alexa and Google Assistant built-in, allowing for voice control of the Sonos One, as well as other Sonos speakers, and all the features those assistants offer too.
 It has Trueplay tuning like the Sonos One SL, as well as capacitive controls and AirPlay 2 support like the One SL.
-Colour options are black and white and you can pair a Sonos One with another Sonos One or a Sonos One SL to act as surround speakers when coupled with a Sonos Beam, Sonos Playbar or Sonos Playbase.
+Colour options are black and white and you can pair a Sonos One with another Sonos One or a Sonos One SL to act as surround speakers when coupled with a Sonos Arc, Sonos Beam, Sonos Playbar or Sonos Playbase.

 The Sonos Move is both a Wi-Fi and Bluetooth speaker, whilst also offering water resistance, an integrated handle on the rear and a great sound experience.
 It is the only Sonos speaker with Bluetooth capabilities, allowing you to take it with you wherever you fancy.
 When in Wi-Fi mode, the Sonos Move operates as a typical Sonos speaker, controlled through the Sonos app and it features built-in Alexa and Google Assistant too.
 It also has AirPlay 2 compatibility and automatic Trueplay tuning, optimising the sound output to the Move's surroundings without you having to lift a finger.
 It comes in white and black colour options.

 The Sonos Beam is a compact soundbar that is available in white and black colour options and offers Amazon Alexa and Google Assistant built-in.
 It connects to your TV through HDMI ARC, though there is an optical cable for older TVs, and when not delivering sound from your TV, it doubles up as a great speaker that works in the same way as other Sonos speakers.
 The Sonos Beam features five Class-D amplifiers, four full-range woofers, a tweeter and three passive radiators, along with Apple AirPlay 2 support and Trueplay tuning.